Entry requirements may be subject to change at short notice. You should also check requirements with your airline.

 Check your passport and travel documents before you travel

-Your passport should be valid for at least two months after your departure date from Cuba.
+Your passport should be valid for a minimum of 6 months from the date of entry into Cuba.

 If you’re entering Cuba as a tourist, you’ll need to get a tourist card before you travel.
-You can apply online on the visascuba website or check with your travel agent or tour operator.
+You can apply via the Cuban Embassy in London or check with your travel agent or tour operator.

 For more information and advice about visas, contact the Cuban Embassy.